github/vscode-github-actions/README.md

 ## Preview features

-Enable the `github-actions.preview-features` setting to test the new workflow editor features.
+Enable the `github-actions.preview-features` setting to test the new workflow editor features (reload after enabling the setting).

-### Auto-complete
+### Auto-complete and documentation

 No additional YAML extension needed, this extension includes a built-in language server with full support for the workflow schema.

 ![Workflow auto-complete](./media/workflow-auto-complete.gif)

 ### Auto-complete actions parameters